 The coating will also stay the same.
 There’s no flaking, peeling or chipping when you use Stayblack.
 There are also options for how the parts are delivered with this type of coating.
 You can get them with a range of lubricants, or have them dry to the touch.

-Parts treated with Stayblack will retain their colour far longer than untreated parts, and the stainless steel will retain its inherent corrosion resistance.
+Parts treated with Stayblack will retain their colour far longer than untreated parts.
+In addition, the stainless steel will retain its inherent corrosion resistance.

 E.C.
 Williams Ltd is based in the heart of Birmingham’s Jewellery Quarter, yet close to the motorway network.
 They can provide you with Stayblack treatments from their modern processing plant.
-If you would like a more detailed answer to the question ‘What are the Stayblack uses?’, or would like to know more about our plating services, such as tin plating, nickel plating or bright zinc plating – get in touch today.
+If you would like a more details on the black coating for stainless steel, or would like to know more about our plating services, get in touch today.

 Have a look at our website, and don’t hesitate to contact us with any questions you may have.
 One of the best industrial plating companies in the country, offering volume capacity for zinc plating and many other functional finishes.